Small Business Deduction (SBD)

 Developing a comprehensive financial software platform for local businesses

-- Must be a Canadian-controlled private corporation (CCPC).
+- The applicant must be a Canadian-controlled private corporation (CCPC) throughout the taxation year.

 - Canadian-controlled private corporations (CCPCs)